Sifting the Noise: A Comparative Study of LLM Agents in Vulnerability False Positive Filtering: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this study, we provide a comparative evaluation of three LLM-based agent frameworks, i.e., \textsc{Aider}, \textsc{OpenHands}, and \textsc{SWE-agent}, for filtering FPs generated by SAST tools.
-Experimental results from the OWASP Benchmark and the Vul4J dataset indicate that agentic reasoning is effective.
+Experimental results indicate that agentic reasoning is effective.
 In the best-performing configuration, using \textsc{SWE-agent} with Claude Sonnet 4, the agentic workflow reduced the initial FP rate of 98.3\% on the OWASP Benchmark to 6.3\%, effectively removing over 92\% of the noise.
-Similarly, in real-world scenarios involving CodeQL alerts, the agents achieved an FP identification rate of up to 93.3\%.
+Similarly, in real-world scenarios involving CodeQL alerts \mrm{on Java}, the agents achieved an FP identification rate of up to 93.3\%.
+Further evaluation on unseen C/C++ vulnerabilities sampled from OSS-Fuzz shows that this advantage is not explained solely by memorization of public Java benchmarks: on these projects, \textsc{SWE-agent} with Claude Sonnet 4 achieves 96.0\% accuracy and 95.5\% F1, substantially outperforming vanilla, LLM4SA-style, context-augmented, and oracle-context baselines.
 The effectiveness of these agents is non-uniform and depends on both the backbone model and the vulnerability category.
-Claude Sonnet 4 and GPT-5 demonstrated improved filtering performance when deployed within an agentic framework compared to vanilla zero-shot prompting, reducing residual FPR from 23.0\% to 6.3\%.
-Regarding vulnerability types, the agents achieved high reliability in filtering data-flow-dependent injection vulnerabilities with miss rates typically below 3\%.
-In contrast, categories requiring specific domain heuristics or policy understanding showed higher rates of residual FPs and a greater risk of suppressing TPs.
-In the future, we plan to focus on developing CWE-aware adaptive strategies and human-in-the-loop auditing processes to maintain high filtering rates while minimizing the loss of TP results.
+Claude Sonnet 4 and GPT-5 improved filtering performance when deployed within an agentic framework compared to vanilla zero-shot prompting, reducing residual FPR from 23.0\% to 6.3\%, whereas weaker backbones showed no consistent gain from added agentic loops.
+However, this reliability is concentrated in data-flow-dependent injection categories, whereas weakness families that require domain-specific heuristics or policy understanding retain higher residual FPs and carry a substantially greater risk of suppressing true positives.